Reactive Synthesis of Smart Contract Control Flows: Preliminaries

 \subsection{Past-time Temporal Stream Logic}

-PastTSL is the past-time variant of TSL~\cite{FinkbeinerKPS19}, which extends LTL with cells that can hold data from a possibly infinite domain.
+PastTSL is the past-time variant of TSL~\cite{FinkbeinerKPS19}, a logic that extends LTL with cells that can hold data from a possibly infinite domain.
 To abstract from concrete data, TSL includes uninterpreted functions and predicates. \emph{Function terms~$\funcTerm \in \funcTerms$} are recursively defined by

-where \texttt{s} is either a cell $\cell{c} \in \cells$ or an input $i \in \inputs$, and $f \in \funcSymbols$ is a function symbol.
-Constants are 0-ary function symbols. \emph{Predicate terms~$\predTerm \in \predTerms$} are obtained by applying a predicate symbol $p \in \predSymbols$ with $\predSymbols \subseteq \funcSymbols$ to a tuple of function terms. \PastTSL formulas are built according to the following grammar:
+where \texttt{s} is either a cell $\cell{c} \in \cells$ or an input $i \in \inputs$, and $f \in \funcSymbols$ is a function symbol. \emph{Constants} $\constSymbols \subseteq \funcSymbols$ are 0-ary function symbols. \emph{Predicate terms~$\predTerm \in \predTerms$} are obtained by applying a predicate symbol $p \in \predSymbols$ with $\predSymbols \subseteq \funcSymbols$ to a tuple of function terms. \PastTSL formulas are built according to the following grammar:

 An \emph{update term} $\update{\cell{c}}{\tau_f} \in \updateTerms$ denotes that cell $\cell{c}$ is overwritten with $\tau_f$.
 The temporal operators are called ``Yesterday'' $\Yesterday$ and ``Since''~$\Since$.
 Inputs, function symbols, and predicate symbols a purely syntactic objects.
 To assign meaning to them, let $\values$ be the set of values with $\mathbb{B} \subseteq \values$.
 We denote by $\mathcal{I} : \inputs \to \values$ the evaluation of inputs.
 An \emph{assignment function} $\assign: \funcSymbols \rightarrow \functions$ assigns function symbols to functions $\functions = \bigcup_{n \in \nat} \values^n \rightarrow \values$.